Reduction systems and degree bounds for integration: Complete reduction systems

-The remainder of this section is devoted to proving correctness of Algorithm~\ref{alg:RefinedCompletion} and showing that it preserves exact offset.
-Towards correctness, note that the choice in line~\ref{line:selectCP2} is always possible by the condition of the main loop and that the reduction in line~\ref{line:spoly2} is always possible if $r_i,r_j$ are reduction rules, since reducibility $\forall\,{\alpha\in\mathbb{N}^n}:(B_i \wedge B_j)|_{x=\alpha} \Longrightarrow (B_i|_{x=\alpha} \wedge \lc_t(P_i)|_{x=\alpha}\neq0)$ trivially holds in this case.
-Since Algorithm~\ref{alg:RefinedCompletion} may not terminate (even when $<$ is Noetherian), we prove its correctness in Theorem~\ref{thm:correctness2} only if it terminates.
+The remainder of this section is devoted to proving correctness of Procedure~\ref{proc:RefinedCompletion} and showing that it preserves exact offset.
+Recall that the reduction in line~\ref{line:spoly2} is always possible, since $r_i,r_j$ are reduction rules and reducibility $\forall\,{\alpha\in\mathbb{N}^n}:(B_i \wedge B_j)|_{\param=\alpha} \Longrightarrow (B_i|_{\param=\alpha} \wedge \lc_t(P_i)|_{\param=\alpha}\neq0)$ trivially holds in this case.
+Since Procedure~\ref{proc:RefinedCompletion} may not terminate (even when $<$ is Noetherian), we prove its correctness in Theorem~\ref{thm:correctness2} only if it terminates.
 Before doing so, we show the invariant properties in Lemma~\ref{lem:invariant2}, which hold independent of termination.
 To this end, we need the following simple result about reduction of conditional identities by reduction rules with smaller offset.